brotblat2/Data-Structures-Assignment-File-Store/README.md

+# Document Store and Search Engine

+This project is a Java application gradually enhanced with custom data structures to support scalable document storage and search.
+It includes memory management via LRU eviction and JSON-based persistence for disk storage.

-# Document Store: Data Structures Project
+## Document Store: Data Structures Project

 A Java-based document store built for a university-level data structures course.
 This project applies custom data structures to support efficient storage, search, and metadata-based queries.

 ## Key Features

+* Support for both in-memory and disk-backed storage using JSON
 * Store, retrieve, and delete documents by URI
 * Search by keyword, prefix, and metadata
 * Assign metadata to documents